 Akagi et al. reported writability in heated-dot magnetic recording (HDMR), namely HAMR on bit patterned media, employing micromagnetic simulation.
 They assumed the medium material to be FePt.
-However, the anisotropy constant $K{\rm u}$ was smaller than that of bulk FePt.
+However, the anisotropy constant $K{\rm u}$ was smaller4 than that of bulk FePt.

 We have discussed the influence of $K{\rm u}$ on writability in HDMR employing a stochastic calculation based on the Néel-Arrhenius model with a Stoner-Wohlfarth dot.
-We explained why HDMR with a small $K{\rm u}$ exhibits good writability using the mean magnetization reversal number per unit time in our stochastic calculation5).
+We explained why HDMR with a small $K{\rm u}$ exhibits good writability using the mean magnetization reversal number per unit time in our stochastic calculation5.
+A feature of our stochastic calculation is that it is easy to grasp the physical implication of HAMR writing including HDMR.